kubernetes/website/content/en/docs/reference/glossary/etcd.md

 <!--more-->

 Always have a backup plan for etcd's data for your Kubernetes cluster.
-For in-depth information on etcd, see [etcd documentation](https://github.com/coreos/etcd/blob/master/Documentation/docs.md).
+For in-depth information on etcd, see etcd's [documentation](https://etcd.io/docs/).